top of page

 I wanted to create a joint that looked the same from all angles and could be tightened using a single string running through itself.

-I researched and iterated through many different designs, including advanced dodecahedrons and custom ball designs, before deciding to be inspired by the math behind a Fibonacci sphere.
-A Fibonacci sphere is a mathematical model where a sphere has equidistant points on its surface.
-While this is not truly possible, it is possible to approximate using a Fibonacci sequence.
+I needed a shape that was uniform from all angles.
+I researched and iterated through many different joint designs, including advanced dodecahedrons and custom ball designs, before deciding to use the math behind a Fibonacci sphere.
+A Fibonacci sphere is a mathematical model where a sphere has equidistant points on its surface, and by definition is THE model when it comes to getting the geometry I needed.
+While the shape isn't actually possible, we can approximate it using the Fibonacci sequence.

 While the mathematical model itself has an abundance of online documentation, within the CAD community it is non-existent.
-I created my Fibonacci-inspired joint using a custom Python script within Fusion that generated all the points, then the sketches for each protruding cone, and finally revolved each one and the inner sphere.
+I created my Fibonacci-inspired joint using a custom Python script within Fusion 360 that generated all the equidistant points and protrusion geometry.

 Fibonacci Sphere Model